quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 ![The WebCheckers Web Interface Statechart](web-interface-placeholder.png)

-> _Provide a summary of the application's user interface.
-Describe, from
-> the user's perspective, the flow of the pages in the web application._

 The user will begin their checkers experience on the Home page.
-They'll see "Welcome!" and a sign in button.
+They'll see "Welcome!" and a sign-in button.
-They will click the button and go to the Sign in page which has a text box and a submit button to enter their name.
+They will click the button and go to the sign-in page which has a text box and a submit button to enter their name.
 If the user enters an invalid name, they'll stay on the sign in page and be prompted to enter a new name.

-Once the user enters and submits a valid name, they will go to back to Home page which will be updated now that they're logged into the system.
+Once the user enters and submits a valid name, they will go back to the Home page, which will be updated now that the user is logged into the system.
 There will be a navigation bar with the tabs "myHome" and "sign out".
 If the user selects the sign out tab, they'll be directed to a page that'll ask them to confirm their choice.
-If they choose to sign out, they'll be directed back to the sign in page.
-If instead they choose to stay signed in, they'll return to their "myHome" page.
+If they choose to sign out, they'll be directed back to the sign-in page.
+If, instead they choose to stay signed in, they'll return to their "myHome" page.

 On the myHome page, they will now see a list of all the players in the lobby (except themselves).
 Next to each user's name, there is a button to start a game with that user.
-If the user chooses to initiate a chess game with another currently logged in player, they will click the "Start a Game" button near their desired opponent's name.
+If the user chooses to initiate a checkers game with another currently logged in player, they will click the "Start a Game" button near their desired opponent's name.
 The selected opponent will go to the GetGameRoute when their browser detects that someone chose to play they in a game.
 If opponent is not already in a game, both users will be directed to a view of the game.
-This view includes a chess board with pieces pre-placed on the board.
+This view includes a checkers board with pieces pre-placed on the board.
 There will be an Info Panel at the top left that will highlight the player whose turn it is, and a Control Panel that will allow the players to undo a move, submit their move, or resign the game.

-From here, a standard game of chess will be played until one player wins or resigns.
+From here, a standard game of checkers will be played until one player wins or resigns.
 After the game ends, the users will be returned to their respective myHome tabs.
 They'll be able to repeat the process and either choose a new opponent or sign out.